Vital business information includes your customer database, marketing materials and financial records. It is key to the success of your company.

 Your legal obligations

-You must comply with the Data Protection Act
+You must comply with the GDPR

 - Find out about your data protection obligations from the Information Commissioner’s Office.